slarmoo/.github/profile/webFrameworks/react/router/router.md

 ## ☑ Assignment

-Create a fork of this [codePen](https://codepen.io/leesjensen/pen/poKLKaX) and experiment.
+Create a fork of this [codePen](https://codepen.io/leesjensen/pen/poKLKaX) and add another component for the path of `/scores`.

 When you are done submit your CodePen URL to the Canvas assignment.